Restaurants

 A solid breakfast and stocked cooler make the park feel better.
 It is a small thing that changes the whole day.

-The cleanest food strategy
+The best food planning

 Eat breakfast in Columbia, carry lunch and water into the park, then reward yourself with dinner back in town.
 That pattern fits Congaree better than trying to improvise around the park boundaries.